dan-the-dev/laravel-typescript-transformer-api/README.md

 # Extension of `spatie/laravel-typescript-transformer` with improvements to work with API Requests and Responses

-This package is an extension of `spatie/laravel-typescript-transformer` that offers a Collector and a Transformer that can be used with `spatie/laravel-typescript-transformer` via the command `php artisan typescript:transform`:
+This package is an extension of `spatie/laravel-typescript-transformer` that offers two pairs of Collector and Transformer that can be used with `spatie/laravel-typescript-transformer` via the command `php artisan typescript:transform`:
-- the RequestCollector imports all subclasses of Illuminate\Http\Request or Illuminate\Foundation\Http\FormRequest and include them into the transformation cycle
-- the RequestTransformer transform the Illuminate\Http\Request or Illuminate\Foundation\Http\FormRequest subclasses into a type - excluding properties of the superclasses
+- the Request set allow you to transform all sublasses of Illuminate\Http\Request or Illuminate\Foundation\Http\FormRequest - to achieve this, you need:
+    - the RequestCollector (\Danthedev\LaravelTypescriptTransformerApi\Collectors\RequestCollector)
+    - the RequestTransformer (\Danthedev\LaravelTypescriptTransformerApi\Transformers\RequestTransformer)
+- the Response set allow you to transform all sublasses of Illuminate\Http\Response - to achieve this, you need:
+    - the ResponseCollector (\Danthedev\LaravelTypescriptTransformerApi\Collectors\ResponseCollector)
+    - the ResponseTransformer (\Danthedev\LaravelTypescriptTransformerApi\Transformers\ResponseTransformer)

 You can install the package via composer: